Coarsening Bias from Variable Discretization in Causal Functionals: Simulation studies

 \textbf{Simulation \#2: Finite-sample performance.}

-We now turn to statistical estimation.
-We generate datasets with sample sizes $n \in \{500, 5{,}000, 50{,}000\}$, using 1,000 Monte Carlo replications for each $n$.
-We consider equal-frequency discretizations of the mediator using a broad range of bin counts $K$.
+We now study statistical estimation via simulations with $n \in \{500, 5{,}000, 50{,}000\}$, using 1,000 Monte Carlo replications for each $n$.
+We consider equal-frequency discretizations of the mediator over a broad range of bin counts $K$.

-For each discretization level $K$, we compare: the coarsened plug-in estimator $\psi_h(\widehat Q)$, the debiased coarsened plug-in estimator $\widetilde{\psi}_h(\widehat Q)$, and their corresponding one-step estimators.
+For each discretization level $K$, we compare the plug-in and one-step estimates of the coarsened estimand $\psi_h(Q)$ and the debiased coarsened estimand $\widetilde{\psi}_h(Q)$.
 All nuisance functions are estimated using correctly specified generalized linear models.
 The within-bin means $m_k(a_0,c)$ and bin probabilities $g_k(a,c)$ are computed under the truncated normal distribution implied by the DGP.